shirish93/shirish93.github.io/_posts/2022-08-12-hoarding-engineer.md

 Despite the inertia, demonstrating the alignment of interests between individuals, teams, and the organization can be a powerful motivator for change:

 1. Individual growth and fulfillment: Consistent utilization offers top performers greater challenges, learning opportunities, and career advancement, improving their satisfaction and retention.
-2. Teamwork and collaboration: Sharing knowledge and expertise across levels builds stronger teams, fostering a culture of learning and innovation.
+2. Teamwork and collaboration: Sharing knowledge and expertise across levels builds stronger teams, growing a culture of learning and innovation.
 3. Organizational success: By maximizing the potential of their talent, organizations achieve faster development cycles, improved product quality, and a competitive edge.

 ### Strategies for Overcoming Inertia: